 - (a) Clustering.
-Faculty who wish to teach on-load in the summer term more often than every fourth summer will be accommodated in that preference if possible to do so given curricular needs.
-Faculty who teach in a given summer will have the option to cluster their teaching load, so as to have two consecutive terms without teaching, subject to curricular constraints. - (b) Earning Release Credits. - (i) Summer Teaching: As an incentive to encourage summer teaching, any faculty who teaches a 3, 4, or 5 credit course in the summer shall receive 1 Release Credit.
+Faculty who wish to teach on-load in the summer term more often than every fourth summer will be accommodated in that preference, if possible, to do so given curricular needs.
+Faculty who teach in a given summer will have the option to cluster their teaching load, so as to have two consecutive terms without teaching, subject to curricular constraints. - (b) Earning Release Credits. - (i) Summer Teaching: As an incentive to encourage summer teaching, any

+- faculty who teaches a 3, 4, or 5 credit course in the summer shall receive 1 Release Credit.
 Faculty who teach a 6 to 8 credit course in the summer shall receive 1.5 Release Credits.
-A maximum of 2 Release Credits can be earned in one summer term.

-- (ii) Overload Compensation: Any faculty who teaches a 1 or 2 credit course in any term as an overload may opt to receive Release Credit equivalent to the number of course credits they teach in lieu of monetary compensation. - (iii) Maximum Release Credits: Release Credits accumulate until a faculty member has a maximum of 10 Release Credits or until the faculty has a request granted to exchange a designated number for a course release.
+A maximum of 2 Release Credits can be earned in one summer term. - (ii) Overload Compensation: Any faculty who teaches a 1 or 2 credit course in any term as an overload may opt to receive Release Credit equivalent to the number of course credits they teach in lieu of monetary compensation. - (iii) Maximum Release Credits: Release Credits accumulate until a faculty member has a maximum of 10 Release Credits or until the faculty has a request granted to exchange a designated number for a course release.
 If a faculty member has exchanged fewer than all of their accumulated Release Credits for a course release, the faculty member's unused Release Credits will persist. - (c) Using Release Credits.
 Release Credits may be exchanged in a subsequent year for a course release if the release is consistent with curricular needs and is approved by the Associate Dean for Academic Affairs.
-Release credits are also subject to the following provisions: - (i) Release Credits shall be exchangeable for a course release on a one-to-one basis (Release Credits to course credits for a specific course), except that a course release from a 1L podium course shall require 5 Release Credits, regardless of the number of credits of the 1L podium course. - (ii) Any request to use Release Credits for a course release shall be made during the period in which the Associate Dean is discussing teaching assignments for that requested term with the faculty member, and shall be accompanied by a brief proposal about how the faculty member will reallocate the time that would otherwise be devoted to teaching the released course toward other aspects of their workload, as described in this policy. - (iii) A course release obtained under this provision shall not affect service obligations. - 4.
-Reevaluation of Summer Teaching Requirement.
-In Spring 2023, the faculty shall assess the success of summer teaching incentives in ensuring that there are a sufficient number of full-time faculty engaged in summer teaching and evaluate the feasibility of eliminating the obligation of full-time faculty to make themselves available for summer teaching every fourth summer.
-If the faculty determine that a summer teaching obligation is not required to fulfill programmatic needs, the summer teaching requirement shall be eliminated.
+Release credits are also subject to the following provisions: - (i) Release Credits shall be exchangeable for a course release on a one-to-one basis (Release Credits to course credits for a specific course), except that a course release from a 1L podium course shall require five Release Credits, regardless of the number of credits of the 1L podium course. - (ii) Any request to use Release Credits for a course release shall be made during the period in which the Associate Dean for Academic Affairs is discussing teaching assignments for that requested term with the faculty member and shall be accompanied by a brief proposal about how the faculty member will reallocate the time that would otherwise be devoted to teaching the released course toward other aspects of their workload, as described in this policy. - (iii) A course release obtained under this provision shall not affect service obligations.

-Section 3.
+Section III.
 Criteria for Modifications in Workload Responsibilities of Full-Time Faculty